ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_token_introspection.md

 Introspection of Access Tokens and ID Tokens MUST NOT be supported.

-A Token Introspection End Point Response SHALL include, at least, the following fields:
+For currently active tokens, a Token Introspection End Point Response SHALL include, at least, the following fields:

 - `active`: Boolean indicator of whether or not the presented token is currently active.